Best sleeping position with low back pain or herniated disc is not easy to figure out.

 And there you go: can’t fall asleep.
 And the more it’s hard to fall asleep because of the pain, the more you’ll feel that pain.

-Back pain not only prevents you to fall asleep but it ads a new layer of stress that will make the pain worse and falling asleep still more of a problem.
+Back pain not only prevents you from falling asleep but it ads a new layer of stress that will make the pain worse and falling asleep still more of a problem.

 Problems sleeping through the night